Francis Xavier Morgan: Relationship with the Tolkiens

 In November 1904, seven months after being diagnosed with diabetes, Mabel Tolkien died at Rednal cottage in the care of Father Francis.
 In her will she appointed him legal guardian of her two children.
 The financial means the late Mrs. Tolkien left for the upbringing of the children were rather meagre, but Father Francis was to supplement them with money from his share of his family's sherry business in El Puerto de Santa Maria.

 Father Francis took the Tolkien brothers to live with him at the Oratory.
 The library that the priest kept in his cell was frequently used by Ronald, who learned some Castilian Spanish from his guardian, which enabled him to create a language he called "naffarin".
-In all probability, thanks to Father Francis' library the young Tolkien had access to the Castilian historical novels of Cecilia Böhl de Faber, the priest's great-aunt, who published under the pseudonym Fernández Caballero.
+In all probability, thanks to Father Francis' library the young Tolkien had access to the Castilian historical novels of Cecilia Böhl de Faber, the priest's great-aunt, who published under the pseudonym Fernán Caballero.
 This has been suggested because of the similarity between Gollum's second riddle in The Hobbit concerning the wind, and Fernán Caballero's 187th riddle.
 (Note: Fernán Caballero's 187th riddle is: "Vuela sin alas, silva sin boca, azota sin manos, y tú ni lo ves ni lo tocas."
 In English: "Flies wingless, hisses/whistles mouthless, lashes handless, and you neither see it nor touch it."
 This has been compared to Gollum's second riddle: "Voiceless it cries, Wingless flutters, Toothless bites, Mouthless mutters."
 From Fernán Caballero's Cuentos, oraciones, adivinanzas y refranes populares (Madrid, 1877).)

-Soon after taking them in, Father Francis allowed Roland and Hilary to live with a sister-in-law of their late mother, Beatrice Suffield.
+Soon after taking them in, Father Francis allowed Ronald and Hilary to live with a sister-in-law of their late mother, Beatrice Suffield.
 After three years, the priest realised that Mrs Suffield, widowed and deeply depressed, could not offer the most suitable environment for the Tolkien brothers to grow up in.
 He looked for something more like a home for them, and so he decided to put them up in Mrs Faulkner's boarding house, right next door to the Oratory.
 Ronald, aged 16, met Edith Bratt, aged 19, who had been living alone with Mrs Faulkner since the death of their mother, and a romantic relationship began between the two teenagers.